The Linux Five Minute Firewall

 /sbin/iptables -A INPUT -j DROP

-# print the activated rules to the console when script is completed
+# Print the activated rules to the console

 /sbin/iptables -nL